AbhaySharma-123/delta-demo/README.md

 # delta-demo
-This is demo of gihub class.
+This is demo project of of airbnb web.